Sinéad Gibney: Early life and education

 Gibney was born and grew up in Blackrock.
-She is a cousin of the comedian Des Bishop.

 Gibney graduated with a Bachelor of Arts (BA) in History and Politics from Ulster University.
 During her time at Ulster, Gibney was a Student Union officer and president.
 She went on to complete a Master of Science (MSc) in IT and Education at Trinity College Dublin; a postgraduate certificate in Cyberpsychology at Dún Laoghaire Institute of Art, Design and Technology (IADT); and another MSc in Equality Studies at University College Dublin (UCD).

 Early career

 Before entering politics, Gibney was the Chief Commissioner of the Irish Human Rights and Equality Commission (IHREC).
 Gibney resigned from the position ahead of her entering national politics in 2024.
 Gibney was previously chair of the single-parent support organisation "One Family", and previously worked as head of social action at Google.

 Political career

 Gibney ran for a seat on Dún Laoghaire–Rathdown County Council in the Blackrock area at the 2019 local elections on behalf of the Social Democrats, but was not successful.
 In 2024, she stood for the party in Dublin at the 2024 European Parliament elections, placing 9th.
 Following the European elections, Gibney publicly discussed the financial cost of campaigning on such a large scale, revealing a personal loss of €20,000 after falling just 440 votes short of the 18,836 required to reclaim her €1,800 deposit.
 Running in the Dublin constituency, Gibney sold her car to help fund her campaign, raised €15,000 through crowdfunding, and received €25,000 from the Social Democrats, with total expenses amounting to €60,000.
 Speaking after her elimination, she described the outcome as "gut-wrenching" and highlighted the challenges faced by smaller parties with limited resources.

 In May 2024, Gibney's decision to step down as IHREC chief commissioner to run for the European Parliament raised concerns about politicisation and conflicts of interest.
 Internal meetings acknowledged risks to IHREC's impartiality, leading to governance measures like updating its risk register and limiting Gibney's duties.
 While no conflicts were logged, her attendance at a leadership forum against most commissioners' advice drew criticism.
 Gibney defended her actions, citing her commitment to a professional handover.
 She denied her departure was tied to pay discussions and highlighted personal financial sacrifices for her campaign, amid earlier informal talks with the Social Democrats.

 At the 2024 general election, Gibney was elected to the Dáil in the Dublin Rathdown constituency.